IBMDecisionOptimization/doopl-examples/README.md

 ## License

-This library is delivered under the  Apache License Version 2.0, January 2004 (see LICENSE.txt).
+This library is delivered under the  Apache License Version 2.0, January 2004 (see [LICENSE](LICENSE.txt)).

 ## Starting point